sentiweb/workspace/README.md

 The workspace is a directory, in which R scripts are organized as you want in subdirectories (obviously if they are not, no need for it).

-Use the workspace allow each script to determine where is the root of the workspace (and get files from files) and to run one or more common setup scripts.
+Use the workspace allows any script inside it to determine the path of the root of the workspace (and get files from files) and to run one or more common setup scripts automatically.

 To create a workpace, just create a file named ".Rworkspace" at the root of the project, containing several subdirectories.
 It's also possible to use the `init_workspace()` function to do this.